 Shall Make, Shall Be: The Bill of Rights at Play

 This exhibition at Federal Hall is the presentation of a curatorial project which invited 10 independent artists and game designers to create playable artworks themed around the individual amendments in the Bill of Rights, drawing on their effects, interpretations, and legal meanings in U.S. culture.

 On September 25, 1789, 12 Amendments to the still fledgling U.S. Constitution were enacted at Federal Hall by the first Congress.
 Sent to the States for ratification, ten would be approved and become known as the Bill of Rights.
 Stewarded by Representative James Madison, this codification of individual rights, was an integral compromise for the unification of the United States.

-Alongside this history, is the recognition and duty to communicate that this exhibit sits on Lenapehoking: a land stolen from the Indigenous Lenape peoples who continue to live in New York City and beyond.
+Alongside this history, is the recognition and duty to communicate that this exhibit sits on Lenapehoking: a land originally inhabited by the Indigenous Lenape peoples who continue to live in New York City and beyond.

 These works are intended to be understood as critical games, using the mechanisms of play to interrogate, critique, and inform common understanding of civil liberties in the 21st Century.

 Curated by R. Luke DuBois, Laine Nooney, and John Sharp, Shall Make Shall Be invited artists to explore the meaning and impact of the amendments that compose the Bill of Rights.
 The resulting games and interactive artworks come from their points of view, and reflect on the meanings and implications of the framework used to articulate the rights of citizens.